dunga1k58bh/robot_movement/README.md

  -Output: After executing all commands, the robot's path and the final grid state are outputted.
 If the --totxt option is provided, the result is written to a file.

 This structure should now give clear, complete, and practical guidance for building and running the project, as well as a brief explanation of the underlying logic.

+### Complexity Analysis
+- Time Complexity: The time complexity of the robot movement and drawing logic is O(K * N + N * N), where K is number of command & N is the grid size.
+	- Parsing commands: O(K) to parse K commands.
+	- Drawing lines: O(N) to draw lines using Bresenham's algorithm.
+	- Drawing board: O(N * N) to draw the final board state.
+	- When N big, it will take more time to draw the board, we draw it to a new file to reduce time
+	- Space complexity: The space complexity is O(N * N) to store the grid and O(1) for the robot's position.
+- Space Complexity: The space complexity is O(N * N) to store the grid and O(1) for the robot's position and direction.